Now that you’ve found “the one,” you’re thinking of popping the big question. But how much should you spend on an

 Most women wear their engagement ring every day, and removing it for work, sports, or hobbies is inconvenient.
 When picking out a ring, you’ll need to consider her lifestyle.

 Ask yourself what she does each day.
-If she works a lot with her hands, like a chef, landscaper or welder does, you may want to look at rings without high-set diamonds.
+If she works a lot with her hands, as a chef, landscaper, or welder does, you may want to look at rings without high-set diamonds.

 Does she have a hobby that causes her hands to get messy?
 A more traditional setting, like a solitaire, is easier to clean.
 This is perfect if she likes to get her hands dirty in the garden or art studio.